Cloud-Code-AI/kaizen/README.md

 ## File Structure

-- `api`: Contains the API server used by the GitHub app to process incoming requests and respond.
+- `github_app`: Contains the API server used by the GitHub app to process incoming requests and respond.
-- `cloudcode`: Contains the main logic for interaction with LLMs and data processing.
+- `kaizen`: Contains the main logic for interaction with LLMs and data processing.
   - `actions`: Contains classes used to process various different actions like Code Review.
   - `llms`: Contains LLM integrations.
 - `docs`: Contains Nextra-powered documentation for the project.